Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 Values can be any number from -45035996273.70496 to 45035996273.70495

 ⚠️ Dictionaries store both the key and value in a single number using bit shifts, you must be careful to ensure your keys and values do not overflow.
-For performance reasons there are no internal saftey checks.
-Using numbers outside of these ranges will result in undefined behaviour.
+For performance reasons there are no internal safety checks.
+Using numbers outside of these ranges will result in undefined behavior.

 Alternatively, you can use a more specialized scope value map.
 This allows mapping any scope to numeric values.
 It uses dictionaries behind the scenes, so is limited to 2048 keys and the same value range.
 Scope value maps do not support removing elements once they are added!
-Attempting to remove elements from the map will result in undefined behaviour.
+Attempting to remove elements from the map will result in undefined behavior.

 ## Set
 ```